webberalan/RomCom-Thermom/README.md

 **Conclusion**

-For this project, I selected five classic romcoms to analyze:  10 Things I Hate About You, Annie Hall, His Girl Friday, It Happened One Night and The Apartment.
-Since the JSON database also contains results for movies which polarize towards the far ends of each of that hybrid’s corresponding genres, I also chose one movie that was obviously a comedy (Beavis and Butt-Head Do America) and one that was obviously a romance (The Bodyguard).
+For this project, I selected five classic romcoms to analyze:  _10 Things I Hate About You_, _Annie Hall_, _His Girl Friday_, _It Happened One Night_ and _The Apartment_.
+Since the JSON database also contains results for movies which polarize towards the far ends of each of that hybrid’s corresponding genres, I also chose one movie that was obviously a comedy (_Beavis and Butt-Head Do America_) and one that was obviously a romance (_The Bodyguard_).
 Detailed results with corresponding text are available at the GitHub link above, but I am also including the results for 10 Things I Hate About You below for quick reference:

   Pages 1-10:
 "score": -0.10000000149011612,